rok0705/TorontoEmergencyApp/README.md

-participated in CODE2014 competition and implemented an Android mobile application that provides emergency assistance to any users. video link: https://www.youtube.com/watch?v=paJedrn-bGI
+1. participated in CODE2014 competition and implemented an Android mobile application that provides emergency assistance to any users.

+2. Android Java development

+3. video link:
+https://www.youtube.com/watch?v=paJedrn-bGI